AI is no longer stupid: vibe coders ship real software, Claude aces hard CS exams, benchmarks keep falling

 We might be cooked

-Artificial General Intelligence (AGI) is a type of artificial intelligence that matches human capabilities in virtually all cognitive tasks.
+Artificial General Intelligence (AGI): the term for an artificial intelligence that matches human capabilities in virtually all cognitive tasks.
 It can reason as deeply as the greatests geniuses who have ever lived, with superhuman speed and access to virtually all human knowledge.
+Major tech companies like OpenAI, Google and Meta are all trying to create an AGI right now.1

-An intelligence explosion (sometimes called technical singularity) is a scenario first though of in the 1950’s.
-If researchers create an artifical intelligence smarter than themselves, this intelligence is able to perform an even better job at AI research.
+Intelligence explosion (sometimes called “technical singularity”): a scenario where researchers create an artifical intelligence smarter than themselves.
+This intelligence is then able to perform an even better job at AI research.
 It trains a new, even more intelligent model, which again creates a higher intelligence and so on.
+The term was coined as early as the 1950’s.2

-Artificial Superintelligence (ASI) is the result of an intelligence explosion.
-A machine with reasoning abilities so great that they are far beyond human comprehension.
+Artificial Superintelligence (ASI): the result of an intelligence explosion.2 A machine with reasoning abilities so great that they are far beyond human comprehension.

-If you’re anything like me, you’ve seen AI become the hottest topic over the past years and thought: AI models are silly, and this is a bunch of crap.
+If you’re like me, you’ve seen AI become the hottest topic over the past years and thought: AI models are silly, and this is a bunch of crap.
 Maybe you still believe that’s the case.
-In many ways, you’d be correct.
-It’s 2026, and GPT-5 still makes up sources in legal documents, it still thinks “blueberry” has 3 b’s and this is what it showed me today when I asked it to draw a map of Germany:
+In some ways, you’d be correct.
+It’s 2026, and GPT-5 still makes up sources in legal documents,3 it still thinks “blueberry” has 3 b’s4 and this is what it showed me today when I asked it to draw a map of Germany:

 Greetings from Srankfart!

-But by laughing about AI model’s shortcomings while secretly worrying about my job (a little bit), I’ve ignored a threat.
+But by laughing about AI’s shortcomings while secretly worrying about my job (a little bit), I’ve ignored a threat.
 A threat that might be greater than climate change, or nuclear war or anything else humanity has ever had to face.
-A threat that leading scientists are shouting from the rooftops about, but which tech companies are ignoring in the gold rush towards better and better AI models.
+A threat which leading scientists are shouting from the rooftops about, but which tech companies are ignoring in the gold rush towards better and better AI models.

 We might be cooked this time.
 I’ll tell you why I think that is, but first, the chart: